itlezy/eMule/README.md

 As some other minor change to the upload list, the IP 2 Country is being added back.
 At some point it will be updated to latest formats, but for now just google `GeoIPCountryWhois.csv` to download a reasonably recent file and place it in your `%LOCALAPPDATA%\eMule\config`

 ## Installation
 Just get che zip from the release and replace your current executable.
-Be sure to make a backup of `%LOCALAPPDATA%\eMule` first, as this is a "beta" build which requires testing.
+Be sure to make a backup of `%LOCALAPPDATA%\eMule` first, as this is a "beta" build which requires testing, even if the amount of changes are minimal some external dependencies have been bumped up at compiler flags made uniform to optimize the runtime.

 Enjoy